jwmng/extratrees/README.md

 Time complexity in number of trees seems (almost) linear, in number of samples it is somehwere between `O(nlogn)` and `O(n^2)`.

-Ensemble train times may be a bit out of date, I don't check them very regularly.

 To run the benchmarks, get the [MNIST-CSV dataset][pjreddie], and put the files in `docs/mnist/` as `mnist_train.csv` and `mnist_test.csv`.
 They are not included in the repository here as I do not own them.